vikingSec/botbot/README.md

 You are likely going to have to run this extension several times, especially if you have a large number of followers.
 This is because Twitter will inevitably rate limit the extension.
 There are ways I could avoid this... but it would only mean making the extension run even slower.
 On that note, the extension is very slow.
 I would open up a new window to run the extension overnight.

+I'm not going to be super active in building on this project more, but if you have additions or fixes you want to make, open a PR and I'll check them out.
+I'm planning on open-sourcing the backend as well as soon as I fix it up

 ## Paid version (zeusinsight)
 There's a user on twitter ([@zeusinsight](https://x.com/zeusinsight)) who runs [XBlockBot](https://xblockbot.com/).